la2050/challenge/_2020/play/public-matters.md

   - LA is the best place to CREATE
   - LA is the best place to CONNECT
   - LA is the healthiest place to LIVE
+Has your proposal changed due to COVID-19?: >
+  Our proposal remains vitally important.
+Traffic safety is an essential challenge for University Park and has in fact become more urgent due to the pandemic.
+Local pedestrians and cyclists are at increased danger since we submitted our proposal.
+In 2019, roughly 11 Los Angeles pedestrians were killed a month (128 total).
+In May 2020 alone, 21 pedestrians were killed (LA Times, 14 May 2020).
+The primary reason is drivers are driving much faster due to reduced traffic under the stay-at-home order.
+Driver behavior has changed; unfortunately, not for the better.
+People who walk, bike and roll are also using streets differently due to COVID-19, for physical distancing and outdoor recreation.
+Traffic safety will remain a serious problem.

+  _We propose these changes:_

+  * Social distancing for many has meant social isolation.
+We will enhance the project’s digital mapping and communication products for community mobilization, education, training, and to promote social cohesion.

+  * We will train participants to use technology in new ways.
+This builds the capacity of parents and children, while addressing the digital divide exposed by COVID-19.

+  * The public spectacle component of Slow Jams is part of a larger effort to build community capacity to advocate for safe streets.
+We will adapt public performances and events, practicing safe distancing.
+These may resemble the proposed choreography, or may require more static props, such as yard signs and human billboards along the sides of streets.
 year: 2020
 category: play
 filename: public-matters